uxdxdev/uxdxdev.github.io/content/blog/ac-visitor-center-post-mortem/index.md

 This little project only took a few days to design and build.
 It was fun learning more about Google's Firebase platform and I'm a big fan of learning through doing.
 Working on this project has thought me to be more conscious of my design choices especially when using real-time data.
 Another thing I loved about this project was getting feedback as soon as possible using analytics and getting it in the hands of users.

 If you made it this far thank you for reading.
-I encourage you to [Build useless things](https://www.ted.com/talks/simone_giertz_why_you_should_make_useless_things?language=en) you never know what you'll learn and re-enforcing the fundamentals is never a bad idea.
+I encourage you to [build useless things](https://www.ted.com/talks/simone_giertz_why_you_should_make_useless_things?language=en) you never know what you'll learn and re-enforcing the fundamentals is never a bad idea.

 ## References